leyuskckiran1510/SMFS/README.md

   <h1 align="center">SMFS</h1>

   <p align="center">
    SMFS is a social media platform for organizations.
-It's like a modular social media system.
-You can buy the source code from us and customize the setup on your own server, serving it to your members or students.
-This allows your organization to have its own customized social media interface that is separate from other distractions.
+It is a modular social media system that allows you to purchase the source code rights from us and customize the setup on your own server, serving it to your members or students.
+This enables your organization to have its own customized social media interface that is separate from other distractions.

-   Students can communicate and share their projects with classmates, colleagues or college mates.
-If you cannot serve your own version, you can use our public version at a lower price.
+Students can communicate and share their projects with classmates, colleagues, or college mates.
+If you are unable to host your own version, you can use our public version at a lower price.
     <br />
     <a href="https://github.com/leyuskckiran1510/SMFS"><strong>Explore the docs »</strong></a>
     <br />